Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Symmetry-aware model reduction: s-PCA and s-NLPCA

-we arrive at a measurement of the energy for each linear mode contained within the chosen reconstruction.
-The closer the reconstruction $\mb{\hat{X}}$ tends to $\mb{{X}}$, the closer we approach $\hat{\mb{A}}$ to $\mb{A}$ and $\mb{\hat{\Lambda}}$ to $\mb{\Lambda}$. { We define the equivalent PCA energy for each reconstruction as }

-\section{Symmetry-aware model reduction: s-PCA and s-nlPCA}
+\section{Symmetry-aware model reduction: s-PCA and s-NLPCA}

-To remove invariances from the solution set in an automated manner, a neural network embedding has been designed and is shown in \cref{fig:sAE}.
-Please see {\href{https://github.com/simonkneer/Symmetry-Aware-Autoencoding}{https://github.com/simonkneer/Symmetry-Aware-Autoencoding}} for Keras implementations of this network for our considered test cases.
+To remove symmetry copies from the solution set in an automated manner, a neural network embedding has been designed and is shown in \cref{fig:sAE}.
+Please see {\href{https://github.com/simonkneer/Symmetry-Aware-Autoencoding}{https://github.com/simonkneer/Symmetry-Aware-Autoencoding}} for Keras implementations of this network for different fluid problems.

-The schematic shows how our proposed architecture deals with continuous and discrete symmetry groups simultaneously.
-When the batch of samples $\mb{X}$ is first passed to the network, a subnetwork, called a Spatial Transformer Network (\textit{STN}) \citep{jaderberg2015}, evaluates the samples first.
-This subnetwork is in itself an encoder that transforms the input sample to a set of transformation parameters $\mb{s}$: